John Hynes (footballer)

-John Hynes (born 23 February 1979 in Cheltenham) is a former Australian rules footballer who played with Carlton in the Australian Football League.
+John Hynes (born 23 February 1979) is a former Australian rules footballer who played with Carlton in the Australian Football League.
 Drafted in 1997, Hynes debuted the following year.
 Playing as a key position player at 184 cm, Hynes often had to play on much larger opponents.
 As a result, Hynes only managed four senior games in 1998, although he did win the reserves best and fairest award.
 After failing to play a senior match in 1999, Hynes was delisted by Carlton.
 He went on to play for Frankston in the Victorian Football League.

-Hynes wore number 25 for the Frankston.
-He was listed at 186 cm and 96 kg.
+Hynes was named Frankston Reserve Team Coach for the 2004 season.

-Hynes was named Frankston Reserve Team Coach for the 2004 Season.
-He is the only AFL footballer to have a longer slug than his boat.
-Plot twist some Paxtons lovers brother has been in and out of rehab.
+His son Cooper Hynes was drafted by Western Bulldogs in the 2024 AFL draft.